How Online Learners Are Redefining Course Completion

 What Does “Completion” Actually Mean?

-Although low retention rates are a known issue in the world of online learning, an on-campus student may not be much more likely to finish a degree than their online counterparts.
+Although low retention rates are a known issue in the world of online learning, on-campus students may not be much more likely to finish a degree than their online counterparts.
 Research shows that the majority of on-campus courses are completed by 81 percent of those who enrolled, while traditional online courses are finished by 78 percent of students.
 In contrast, only up to 40 percent complete the larger MOOCs.

 Jeremy Osborn, academic director at Aquent Gymnasium, says that while his popular Responsive Web Design course had about 10,000 enrollments in its debut year alone, only around 600 completed the full class.
 Although this only accounts for 6 percent of students, the number is significant.
 As a former program director for a comparable nine-month certificate program at Boston University, Jeremy noted that only 100 students actually graduated that program within an 18-month span — six times fewer than online.